Mikhus/canvas-gauges/pages/documentation/user-guide/configuration.md

 Sometimes, the values can be a complex-data structures, like arrays or objects.
 In this case in JavaScript them simply defined as standard notations, but in HTML-attributes definitions the following rules are applied:

  - for arrays of primitives it is allowed to define a comma-separated string of values;
- - it is allowed to define a value as valid JSON notation;
+ - it is allowed to define the value as valid JSON notation;

 Examples: